xup6YJ/Data-Analysis/README.md

 - Remember to read the original format of data ["Regression.csv"](https://github.com/xup6YJ/Data-Analysis/blob/main/Example%20Data/Regression.csv).
 - You should enter your dependent and independent variables.
 - Our example shows a LR result of "V1 ~ Sex + Age + Group + Hypertension", "V2 ~ Sex + Age + Group + Hypertension", "V3 ~ Sex + Age + Group + Hypertension".
-- The table maily shows the result of 'Group'(We did not show the result of the adjusted variables) in 3 models which contains mean and SD of group1&2, unstandardize beta, p value, 95% CI, Rsquare, Adj-Rsquare.
+- The table maily shows the result of 'Group'(we did not show the result of the adjusted variables) in 3 models which contains mean and SD of group1&2, unstandardize beta, p value, 95% CI, Rsquare, Adj-Rsquare.

 <p align="center">
   <img src="Example Picture/Multi-Regression.jpg">